telepresenceio/telepresence/howtos/preview-urls.md

 ## Sharing a preview URL with people outside your team

-To collaborate with someone outside of your identity provider's organization, you must go to [Ambassador Cloud](https://app.getambassador.io/cloud/preview/), select the preview URL, and click **Make Publicly Accessible**.
+To collaborate with someone outside of your identity provider's organization, you must go to [Ambassador Cloud](https://app.getambassador.io/cloud/), navigate to your service's intercepts, select the preview URL details, and click **Make Publicly Accessible**.
 Now anyone with the link will have access to the preview URL.
 When they visit the preview URL, they will see the intercepted service running on your laptop.

 To disable sharing the preview URL publicly, click **Require Authentication** in the dashboard.
-Removing the intercept either from the dashboard or by running `telepresence leave <service-name>` also removes all access to the preview URL.
+Removing the preview URL either from the dashboard or by running `telepresence preview remove <intercept-name>` also removes all access to the preview URL.